 As Italy struggles to find its way out of the financial crisis, German speakers in the far north of the country are growing restless.

 South Tyrol, one of the wealthiest parts of Italy, already enjoys a high degree of self-government.
-The autonomist People’s Party, who favors the status quo, controls three out of five municipalities as well as a majority of the seats in the regional legislature.
+The autonomist People’s Party, which favors the status quo, controls three out of five municipalities as well as a majority of the seats in the regional legislature.

 But a smaller and more radical party, South Tyrolean Freedom, is gaining in popularity.
 It wants a referendum on independence before Italian parliamentary elections can be held next year.